damiankryzia71/orbslam3-px4/README.md

 ./build.sh
 ```

 The last step needed is configuring the camera.
-In the `ORB-SLAM3/Examples/Monocular` directory, create the configuration file:
+In the `ORB-SLAM3/Examples/Monocular` directory, create the configuration file.

+You may also use the `px4_camera_mono.yaml` file from this repository.
 ```bash
 touch px4_camera_mono.yaml
 ```